gforester/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

+Step activities is more active during the daytime hours on the weekend days.

 ```r
 # create a factor variable for weekday and weekend day